Dental Hygiene - A.A.S.

 cultural sensitivity and without discrimination.

-- Develop critical thinking skills and are prepared to pass the National Dental Hygiene Exam and the North East Regional Board with 75% proficiency.
+- Develop critical thinking skills and are prepared to pass the National Dental Hygiene Exam and both portions of the CDCA Exam (previously Northeast Regional Exam) with 75% proficiency.

 - Are expected to conform with the ADHA’s Professional Code of Ethics while attending all classes, labs/clinics and when completing projects within the community.